 Again, if a home is somewhat round or square, a single Wi-Fi broadcast, placed in the middle, can likely deliver signal to every corner.
 But if the place is sprawling, has an L shape or with a few floors, chances are you’ll need multiple hardware units.

-Walls and large objects are problematic, too.
-You can read more how about how walls block Wi-Fi signals in this post, but generally, more walls and large objects equal reduced coverage, meaning you’ll need more hardware broadcasters.
+Apart from walls, large objects are problematic, too.
+Generally, more walls and large objects equal reduced coverage, meaning you’ll need more broadcasters.

-By the way, it’s worth noting that, for single routers, there’s almost no difference in Wi-Fi coverage between Wi-Fi 5 and Wi-Fi 6.
-The two standards differentiate mostly in speeds as you can see more in this post about Wi-Fi 6.
-As mesh systems, however, Wi-Fi 6 is far superior.
+By the way, again, there’s no or little difference in Wi-Fi coverage between Wi-Fi 5 and Wi-Fi 6 when you use a single router.
+As a mesh system, however, the latter is far superior.

 Picking the Wi-Fi router with the right Wi-Fi speed: How fast is our Internet?